james-flemings/pygrad/README.md

 # pygrad

 PyGrad is a deep learning framework built mainly for educational purposes.
-The goal is to reimplment many features which similar to well-known Python packages, like PyTorch and TensorFlow.
+The goal is to reimplment some features that are similar to other well-known Python packages, like PyTorch and TensorFlow.